Finite temperature $0^{-+}$ glueball spectrum from non-susy D3 brane of Type IIB string theory

-Here we go to the temperature variation of spectrum.
-In our analytic results, we have seen the glueball energy explicitly depends on the gravity parameters $\d$ and $u_0$ in \eqref{order1} and \eqref{order3}.
+Next, we go to the temperature variation of the spectrum.
+In our analytic results, we have seen that the glueball energy explicitly depends on the gravity parameters $\d$ and $u_3$ in \eqref{order1} and \eqref{order3}.
 So, using \eqref{temp}, one can write down the glueball energy as a function of $T$.
-Now if we vary $T/T_c$, where $T_c$ is the transition temperature from confined to deconfined phase, we can see the $\omega^2$ or $M^2$ (as the three momentum is trivial here) decreases with increasing temperature and vanishes at $T=T_c$.
-It is shown in Figure.\ref{fig1}.
+Now if we vary $T/T_c$, where $T_c$ is the transition temperature from confined to deconfined phase, we can see that $\omega^2 \approx M^2$ decreases with increasing temperature and vanishes at $T=T_c$.
+It is shown in Figure\ref{fig1}.
 Here we have shown the variations for the first four states of the spectrum.
 For the analytic solution \eqref{order1}, the square of the corresponding glueball energy $(\omega^{(1)})^2$ is plotted in dotted line and the square of the energy $(\omega^{(3)})^2$ given in \eqref{order3} is represented in the dashed line.
 The numerical solution of \eqref{wkb} has been plotted in solid line.
-Due to the restrictions of the numerical calculation (probably the saddle point oscillation in the root finding method) for lower masses, the plot is ended little before $T_c$.
-Here we have ended it at $0.91T_c$.
-But in analytic evaluation we don't have such restrictions and the masses smoothly approach to zero.
+Due to the limitations of the numerical calculation (probably due to the saddle point oscillation in the root finding method) for lower masses, the plot is terminated little before $T_c$.
+Here the plot has been terminated at $0.91T_c$.
+But in analytic evaluation we don't have such limitations and the masses smoothly approach to zero.
 It is seen that the glueball energy or mass is maximum at $T=0$.
-As temperature $T$ increases, initially the mass decreases very slowly with $T$.
-But when the temperature is closed to $T_c$, the mass decreases very rapidly and becomes zero at $T_c$.
-The analytical mass $\omega^{(1)}$ is largely deviated from the numerical mass, whereas the higher order analytical mass $\omega^{(3)}$ is deviated by a small value.
-Also these deviations have been increased for higher states.
-It is because we have previously discussed the WKB approximation becomes weaker for higher excited states.
+As the temperature $T$ increases, initially the mass decreases very slowly with $T$.
+But when the temperature is close to $T_c$, the mass decreases very rapidly and becomes zero at $T_c$.
+The analytical mass $\omega^{(1)}$ deviates by large amount from the numerical mass, whereas the higher order analytical mass $\omega^{(3)}$ deviates by a small value.
+Also these deviations increase for higher states.
+It is because, as we have previously discussed, the WKB approximation becomes worse for higher excited states.